jalalah/389Rfall18/week/10/writeup/README.md

 # Overview

-I suspected the digital notery living on *nc 142.93.118.186 1234* was susceptible to a [hash length extenwion attack](https://en.wikipedia.org/wiki/Length_extension_attack).
+I suspected the digital notery living on *nc 142.93.118.186 1234* was susceptible to a [hash length extension attack](https://en.wikipedia.org/wiki/Length_extension_attack).
 With that suspicion and having gathered the knowledge the secret was between 6 and 15 bytes, I coded a script to exploit this potential vulnerability.

 To exploit the vulnerability, I made a forged signature (fake_hash) and sent over payload (message + padding + malicious).
 Now, when the server computes the signature of payload, it will prepend a "secret" which will result in a hash equal to the original fake_hash that was sent in.